uber-web/math.gl/modules/web-mercator/docs/api-reference/web-mercator-viewport.md

   padding in pixels to add to the given bounds from the edge of the viewport.
 If padding is set as object, all parameters are required.
 - `options.offset` ([number,number], optional) - The center of the given bounds relative to the viewport's center, `[x, y]` measured in pixels.
+- `opts.minExtent` (number, optional) - If supplied, the bounds used to calculate the new map settings will be expanded if the delta width or height of the supplied `bounds` is smaller than this value.
+- `opts.maxZoom`=`24` (number, optional) - The returned zoom value will be capped to this value.
+Avoids returning infinite `zoom` when the supplied `bounds` have zero width or height deltas.

+Returns:

+- A new `WebMercatorViewport` instance

 ##### `getMapCenterByLngLatPosition(options: object): [number, number]`

-Returns the map center that place a given [lng, lat] coordinate at screen point [x, y].
+Get the map center that place a given [lng, lat] coordinate at screen point [x, y].

 Parameters: